elizabeth524/Phase-3-Project/README.md

 Vaccination rates based on these factors:

 ![Doctor Rec Plot](https://github.com/elizabeth524/Phase-3-Project/blob/main/Images/Doctor%20Recommendation.png)
+People are much more likely to get vaccinated if it is recommended by their doctor.

 ![Education Plot](https://github.com/elizabeth524/Phase-3-Project/blob/main/Images/Education%20Level.png)
+More people with a higher education level get vaccinated.

 ![H1N1 Plot](https://github.com/elizabeth524/Phase-3-Project/blob/main/Images/H1N1%20Knowledge.png)
+Those who have more knowledge on the H1N1 virus are more likely to get vaccinated.

 ### Comparing Model Scores

+We will only talk about our best Decision Tree, Random Forest, and XG Boost when comparing models.
+It is important to note that there is still a class imbalance in our test dataset.
+This will cause our precision, recall, and f1-score to be lower for the smaller class (1).
+This does not mean that our model is not performing well, only that it does not have enough data.

+Our Decision Tree model is not overfit.
+The scores for the training data and the test data are very similar.
+However, we only have an accuracy score of 81% for the test data.

+Even though we adjusted our parameters to combat overfitting in our Random Forests, this model is still scoring much better for the training set than for the test set.
+However, this model does give us an accuracy score of 83% for the test set.

+The XG Boost model is arguably our best model.
+It is not overfit to the training data, and also gives us an accuracy score of 84% for our test data.

 ## Conclusion and Recommendations

+If the company has access to all of this information for it's population groups, then I would recommend using the XG Boost model in order to predict the number of vaccines that they would need to distribute.
+This model performed the best without being overfit to the training data.

+However, it is unlikely that the company will be able to gather such a vast amount of information from every population.
+In this case, I recommend:

+* Distributing more vaccines to populations with a higher percentage of college graduates.
+* Working with clinics and doctors to understand the amount of patients they are recommending the vaccine to.

 ## Next Steps

+* Tackle the Class Imbalance
+As shown in the Jupyter Notebook, the class imbalance in the test set is negatively affecting our precision, recall, and f1-scores.
+To help address this issue, more information from those who receive the vaccine should be gathered.

+* Vaccination Rates by Group
+It would be interesting to look deeper into the vaccination rates by each group (ie, age, race, geographical region).
+This could help the company better understand which groups to focus their distribution on.

+* Promoting through Clinics
+Since Doctor Recommendation plays such a large part in whether or not a person will get the vaccine, the company could work with clinics and doctors to help educate about and promote the vaccine.

 ## For More Information